mrodrig/json-2-csv/upgrade_guides/UPGRADE_2_to_3.md

 * Excel Byte Order Mark (BOM) Support

-Starting in v3, there's a new option `excelBom` which allows you to specify that a Byte Order Mark (BOM) be prepended to the beginning of the CSV.
+Starting in v3, there's a new option `excelBOM` which allows you to specify that a Byte Order Mark (BOM) be prepended to the beginning of the CSV.
 This allows Microsoft Excel to open a UTF-8 encoded CSV file with non-ASCII characters, without them being scrambled.
 This, however, is not needed when using Apple's